amos-ws16/amos-ws16-arrowjs/docs/rest-api.md

 }
 ```

-Purpose of the channel changed
+Purpose of the channel changed:
 ```json
 {
     "type": "message",